toolisticon/maven-parent-kotlin-base/README.md

 Maven poms are quite bloated, Most of the settings (how to compile, how to deploy) are repeated over and over.
 This maven-parent aims to reduce the xml in your `pom.xml` to the things you really want to express in your library or application project.

 By nature of this module, it is a highly opinionated approach.
-It might fit your needs, but it is explicitly designed to support popen source library projects we are currently building and maintaining under `toolisticon`, `holunda-io` and `holixon`.
+It might fit your needs, but it is explicitly designed to support open source library projects we are currently building and maintaining under `toolisticon`, `holunda-io` and `holixon`.

 ### Versioning